I'll tell you there's another crop in California that's big.

 But he's making my point.

-As quality, it would win an award.
+It would win an award.

-I'm telling you this kind of dichotomy where people get thrown into jail or thrown out of school or what have you for using the same words that others win awards for.
+I'm telling you, this kind of dichotomy where people get thrown into jail or thrown out of school or what have you for using the same words that others win awards for.

-So that doesn't fly.
+That doesn't fly.

 Double standard, triple standard, what have you.